 RDP Chief Executive Officer

 As RDP's CEO, Jonathan ensures the team has the necessary tools to execute RDP's strategic initiatives and daily operations.
 He is focused on building RDP's capacity to create, measure, and share impacts to revitalize Rural America.
-Jonathan leads RDP's new business development, educational outreach, and public policy advocacy efforts.
+Jonathan leads RDP's business development, educational outreach, and public policy advocacy efforts.

 Jonathan previously served at an Iowa community bank as a director and executive officer responsible for the quality, profitability, and growth of the bank’s loan portfolio.
 Jonathan chaired the bank’s credit approval committee and supervised the departments of loan operations, commercial, ag, and personal lending.